-Following a Viking Rhine River Cruise, three of my girlfriends and I decided to take a day trip with Viator.
+(UPDATED JULY 2020) Following a Viking Rhine River Cruise, three of my girlfriends and I decided to take a day trip with Viator.
 Our trip was to Jungfrau to visit the “Top of Europe”.
-We hired a driver pick us up at the airport and drive us to Interlaken, Switzerland.
+We hired a driver to pick us up at the airport and drive us to Interlaken, Switzerland.

 The trains were comfortable; we had plenty of room to move and large viewing windows.
 The higher the train traveled, the deeper the snow and the taller and thicker the trees became.
-Soon, we were in a near whiteout of snow and clouds that could only be separated by the occasional pine tree or glimpse of the mountains.
+Soon, we were in a near whiteout of snow and clouds that could only be separated by the occasional pine tree or a glimpse of the mountains.

-We were escorted to the tourist center at the top of the 11,333 feet mountain.
-The center was spread over seven levels and we began at the top level since it is dangerous to climb up stairs at this altitude.
+We were escorted to the tourist center at the top of the 11,333-foot mountain.
+The center was spread over seven levels, and we began at the top level since it is dangerous to climb upstairs at this altitude.
 I was not prepared for the blast of perpetual white snow that blasted me in the face when I walked out to the Sphinx Observation Terrace.

 Jungfraujoch’s Ice Palace platforms were devoted to ice sculptures and complimentary lights, the 360° panorama experience, alpine sensation, and snow fun.
 There were snow globe scenes, animals, sea creatures, and walkways made of nothing but ice.
 Be sure to hold the guardrail as you travel through these exhibits!

-After all this traveling, we had worked up an appetite so we stopped for lunch at Berghaus, the onsite cafeteria.
-I enjoyed a creamy soup that was just as beautiful to look at as it was to eat.
-We shopped for postcards and souvenirs in the gift shop then met the group for our transit down the mountain.
+After all this traveling, we had worked up an appetite, so we stopped for lunch at Berghaus, the onsite cafeteria.
+I enjoyed a creamy soup that was just as beautiful to look at as it was to eat, with two flavors side by side in the same bowl.

-My friend Angie and I added one extra day to our itinerary to explore the charming city of Basel.
-Good thing we had not planned more than one day because Basel is one most expensive places I have been.
-Our hotel reservation did include a city pass that included free public transportation throughout the town.
-This came in handy for us since we really did not have an agenda, so we opted to take the tram exploring the city.
+My friend Angie and I added one extra day to our itinerary to explore Basel’s charming city.
+Good thing we had not planned for more than one day because Basel is one most expensive places I have been.
+Our hotel reservation included a city pass for free public transportation throughout the town, which came in handy for sightseeing.

 Basel is located in the northwestern point of Switzerland and also bordered by both France and Germany.
 It is a city split by the curvy Rhine River.
 The touristy side is Grossbasel, which is the medieval Old Town made up of stately buildings and cobblestone streets.
-The ultimate tourist part to town is Marktplatz, home to the red sandstone Rathaus, or Town Hall.
+The ultimate tourist part of town is Marktplatz, home to the red sandstone Rathaus, or Town Hall.
 Marktplatz is an enormous Renaissance palace, hand painted featuring a gorgeous clock, and is on the tram route.

-In this same part of town is food, flower, and craft stalls, a food truck invasion, and a friendly crowd.
+In this same part of town are food, flower, and craft stalls, and a food truck invasion.
 Other nearby points of interest include the Spalentor gate tower with its iconic gargoyles and Theaterplatz’s fountain.

 My favorite part of Basel was the gorgeous Mittlere Brücke and Schifflände 13th century bridge.
 The bridge is decorated with proud flags waving across the entire waterway and was the first bridge across the Rhine River.
 It is located in the town of Kleinbasel and takes you from Lake Constance to the North Sea.